 NOW THEREFORE, The Mayor and City Council of the City of Dunwoody hereby ORDAINES AND APPROVES the rezoning of said property from Office-Institution Conditional (O-Ic) to Local Commercial (C-1) District.
 The rezoning of the 0.081 acres of this Property shall consist of the following Exhibits:

-- EXIHBIT A: "Site Plan" dated January 20, 2015 by Kimley-Horn. - EXHIBIT B: "State Farm Atlanta HUB Phase I" dated February 11, 2015 by Cooper Carry, KDC.
+EXHIBIT A: "Site Plan" dated January 20, 2015 by Kimley-Horn.

+EXHIBIT B: "Atlanta HUB MARTA Connection Review" dated February 11, 2015 by approximate area needed for right-of-way adjacent to MARTA.

+Cooper Carry, KDC